 6Texas Drivers License

-After completing Texas driver education and the ITYD course and being at least sixteen years of age, apply for your Texas drivers license.
-Be sure and make several copies of your driver education course certificate (DE-964 for teens – ADE-1317 for adults) for automobile insurance discount and your own records.
+After completing your online Drivers Ed course, the ITYD course and being at least sixteen years of age, apply for your Texas drivers license.
+Be sure and make several copies of your Drivers Education Certificate (DE-964 for teens – ADE-1317 for adults) for automobile insurance discount and your own records.